-B. A consumer shall have the right, at any time, to direct a licensee that collects sensitive personal information about the consumer to limit its use of the consumer's sensitive personal information to the authorized purposes and uses; A licensee shall not process a consumer's sensitive personal information for purposes other than those specified in subsection A of this section, unless the consumer has affirmatively opted in to the processing of their sensitive personal information after receiving clear and conspicuous notice.

-Commented [DB3]: Processing may be a better
+B. A consumer shall have the right, at any time, to direct a licensee that collects sensitive personal information about the consumer to limit its use of the consumer's sensitive personal information to the authorized purposes and uses; A licensee shall not process a consumer's sensitive personal information for purposes other than those specified in subsection A of this section, unless the consumer has affirmatively opted in to the processing of their sensitive personal Commented [DB3]: Processing may be a better umbrella term than use and disclosure.